scylladb/sphinx-scylladb-theme/docs/source/getting-started/toolchain.rst

 GitHub
 ------

-Hosts the code and docs source files of Scylla's projects.
+Hosts the code and docs source files of ScyllaDB projects.

 `Learn more <https://github.com>`__